rhettcili/Kickstarter_Analysis/README.md

 This project is a collection of data regarding a large variety of kickstarter projects.

 ### Purpose
 The purpose of this analysis was to find a pattern in the success of certain types of kickstarters based on their launch and goal.
+First using the launch date to find the best and worst times in the year to launch a kickstart, in terms of success percentage.
+And then following that with a proper visualization of the data regarding a kickstart's initial goal.

 ## Analysis and Challenges
 I first organized the data in the kickstart sheet into sections and orders that were more readable and easier to work with.